Now it is time that gods come walking out of lived-in things. . . . Time that they came and knocked down every wall inside my house. New page.

 All that said, I think I’ve come to understand spirituality as two things: a framework for understanding the world we live in, and a process for living more fully in this world.
 The framework that has emerged for me is inspired by people like Thomas Berry (and, before him, Teilhard de Chardin) who attempted to integrate science and religion.
 Berry claimed that our generation is in-between stories.
 We are caught between the story that religion has told and the story that science is telling us today.
 But, he added, a new story has been emerging, a new cosmology that brings issues of science and matters of faith into a place where they can complement each other and generate a fuller picture of what is happening.
 The universe, in fact, Berry concludes, is not simply a phenomenon but, more accurately, a story: a story in which we are all immersed, to which we belong, and out of which we have evolved.
 This story has the power to awaken us more deeply to who we are.
 For, in this new story, the Milky Way becomes the universe in the form of a galaxy, and a daffodil is the universe in the form of a flower, and we are the universe in the form of a human.
 And so every time we are drawn to look up into the night sky and reflect on the awesome beauty of the universe, we are actually the universe reflecting on itself, because this is what humans uniquely do.
 With the emergence of self-reflective humans, we – the universe – have arrived at an evolutionary breakthrough of conscious compassion: compassion, not just for our own offspring, but for all beings.
 Our human destiny as earth inhabitants, then, is to be/become the heart of the universe that embraces the whole of the earth community.
 We may be just a speck in the vast universe, but we are beings with the capacity to feel comprehensive compassion in the midst of an ocean of intimacy.
 This, for me, is the beginnings of a framework and direction of our becoming more fully human: our everyman’s spirituality.

 The word ‘spirituality’ brings up a somewhat recent phenomenon which is that a growing number of people nowadays identify as ‘spiritual but not religious.’
 For many this is the result of negative personal experience with the tradition of their childhood, but, for others, it is more the result of a shift in the culture.
 Many of the more modern notions of spirituality developed in the 19th and 20th centuries through a combination of the growing influence of Asian religions and an increasing disconnect from religious institutions that sometimes reacted defensively to changes in society, including scientific findings and social movements.
 In the U.S. the Transcendentalists in the 19th century – specifically Ralph Waldo Emerson – emphasized an intuitive, experiential approach to life, inspired by European Romanticism.
 Other important influences included Rudolf Steiner, who was interested in developing a genuine Western spirituality, and exploring the ways that such a spirituality could transform practical institutions such as education, agriculture, and medicine.
 The Second World War clearly impacted people and caused them to question many old assumptions, including religious beliefs.
 The arrival of Asian religions in the form of meditation, yoga and other practices pushed people increasingly toward a subjective experience focus and away from the more traditional approaches of converting or redirecting oneself toward a prescribed – even revealed – path.
 A new discourse developed, in which (humanistic) psychology, mystical and esoteric traditions and eastern religions were blended, to reach a ‘true self’ by self-disclosure, free expression and meditation.
-The distinction between ‘spiritual and religious’ became more common in the popular mind during the late 20th century with the rise of can you buy Dilantin over the counter in australia and the advent of the New Age movement.
+The distinction between ‘spiritual and religious’ became more common in the popular mind during the late 20th century with the rise of secularism and the advent of the New Age movement.
 The term “spiritual” is now frequently used in contexts in which the term “religious” was formerly employed, though both theists and atheists have criticized this development.
 Finally, modern systems of spirituality may (or may not) include a belief in a supernatural (beyond the known and observable) realm, personal growth, a quest for an ultimate or sacred meaning, religious experience, or an encounter with one’s own “inner dimension.”

 All of this reflects the process-for-living aspect of spirituality.
 So, what does the science-expanded framework – the cosmic story – mean for our everyday lives?
 What are helpful practices for cultivating the ‘something greater’ that we sense within and beyond our immediate interactions with everyday life so that this can shape the way we think and live.
 I’m doing some research into what is being called ‘the science of happiness’, and will share my findings as we go down this road together.
 Suffice to say here that, already, it becomes clear that a sense of meaning (and purpose) is a critical aspect of happiness or well-being.